petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions.md

 {bdg-secondary}`Liferay Experience Cloud and Liferay DXP 7.4+ (on-premises)`

 Theme sprite map client extensions override the sprite map for site pages.
-Define the sprite map as a `.svg` image, and it replaces the one used by your site's current theme.
+Define the sprite map as an `.svg` image, and it replaces the one used by your site's current theme.

 Specify a theme sprite map client extension in your `client-extension.yaml` file: